 While bigger is almost always better for any component, there are three components you should consider spending more money on to make sure you’re getting a really strong performance from your computer:

 - Processor: A fast processor can mean the difference between a responsive computer and one that lags.
-For the latest computers running on the 8th Gen Intel® Core™ processors with Intel® Optane™ memory, everyday tasks are more responsive while allowing employees to simultaneously run multiple applications quickly.4
+For the latest computers running on the latest Intel® Core™ processors with Intel® Optane™ memory, everyday tasks can be more responsive while allowing employees to simultaneously run multiple applications quickly.

 - RAM: Random access memory is used to temporarily store data while the computer works.
 The amount of RAM you need depends on the complexity of the programs you run; video editing requires lots of RAM, for instance, while basic web browsing and spreadsheets can generally be handled with an entry-level amount.
 RAM is easily upgradeable, so you can always add more as your needs change.